andrewwang247/circular-buffer/README.md

 ## Testing

-In `circular_buffer.cpp`, the `Circular_Buffer` class is unit tested for correctness.
+In `test.cpp`, the `Circular_Buffer` class is unit tested for correctness.
 Tests can be compiled using the provided `Makefile`.